Influence-Guided Concolic Testing of Transformer Robustness: Introduction

+\begin{enumerate} \item \textbf{Concolic search guided by decision relevance.} We introduce a priority rule based on SHAP for concolic testing of neural networks that directs solver effort toward predicates associated with neurons relevant to the current decision rather than merely toward syntactically available branches or branches that increase coverage.

+\item \textbf{Executable attention semantics for PyCT.} We implement self attention with multiple heads as pure Python scalar computation, making attention paths visible to concolic execution while explicitly identifying the softmax approximation caused by concretized exponentiation.

+\item \textbf{Evidence under a matched robustness budget.} We evaluate the approach on compact Transformer classifiers under a shared budget that changes one input coordinate and show that it improves search cost relative to FIFO scheduling and finds more validated label flips than a matched DE baseline under the same one-pixel threat model. \end{enumerate}

-The rest of this paper is organized as follows.
-Section~2 surveys related work on constraint-based verification and testing of neural networks.
-Section~3 presents our influence-guided concolic testing framework, including SHAP-based predicate prioritization, a solver-compatible pure-Python semantics for multi-head self-attention, and the SHAP-based abstract critical decision path analysis.
-Section~4 reports preliminary experiments on compact Transformer classifiers, including ablations of two scheduling heuristics and a brief comparison with DeepConcolic.
-Section~5 concludes with limitations and directions for future work.
-The appendix provides the step-by-step attention semantics used by our prototype.
+The rest of the paper is organized as follows.
+Section~\ref{sec:related-work} reviews related work.
+Section~\ref{sec:methodology} presents the influence guided testing method.
+Section~\ref{sec:transformer-semantics} describes the attention semantics and toy concolic run.
+Section~\ref{sec:experiments} reports the evaluation and limitations, and Section~\ref{sec:conclusion} concludes.
+The appendix gives the expanded pure-Python attention semantics used by the concolic executor.